Mollefunk1/PyturtleStar/README.md

-# PyturtleStar
+# PyTurtle Tests
-A Pyturtle script for generating algorithmic visuals in the shape of stars.
+Contains some scripts for generating algorithmic visuals.

-Built with the Pyturtle library.
-Algorithm can be modified for different results, project is mainly used for experimenting with programmable visuals.
+These are some of my simple tests for creating simple visuals in python with the PyTurtle library.